-Some recent publications are: “Intention, Interpretation, and Contemporary Visual Art” (British Journal of Aesthetics, 2010), Art and Pornography (Oxford University Press, 2012, co-edited with Jerrold Levinson), Pornographic Art and the Aesthetics of Pornography (Palgrave MacMillan, 2013), “Erotic Art” (Stanford Encyclopaedia of Aesthetics, 2014).
-A large number of his papers can be accessed here.
+Hans’s most recent book is Conversations on Art and Aesthetics (Oxford University Press, 2017).
+It contains interviews with, and portraits of, some of the world’s leading philosophers of art.
+Other recent publications are: Art and Pornography (Oxford University Press, 2012, co-edited with Jerrold Levinson), Pornographic Art and the Aesthetics of Pornography (Palgrave MacMillan, 2013), “Erotic Art” (Stanford Encyclopaedia of Aesthetics, 2014), and “What is a Portrait?”
+(British Journal of Aesthetics, 2015).

-Dr Maes has given talks at many universities and conferences, not only in the UK, but also in The United States, Spain, Belgium, The Netherlands, Germany, Poland, Ireland, Finland, and China.
+Hans has given talks at many universities and conferences, both in the UK and abroad (Belgium, China, Czech Republic, Germany, Finland, Ireland, The Netherlands, Poland, Spain, Sweden, USA).
 In 2012 he was awarded a Senior Fellowship at the Descartes Centre in The Netherlands for the project “A Critique of Enlightenment Formalism in Aesthetics”.
-He was also successful in obtaining a Major Project Initiative Grant from the American Society for Aesthetics and a Special Project Award from the British Society of Aesthetics for the project “Conversations on Art and Aesthetics.”
-Recently, he secured a book deal with OUP, which will publish the ensuing collection of interviews.
+He has been the recipient of multiple grants from the British Society of Aesthetics and the American Society of Aesthetics.
+In 2016 he received an ASA Curriculum Diversification Award for his project on The Aesthetics of Portraiture.

 He is Co-Director of the Aesthetics Research Centre at the University of Kent and was President of the Dutch Association for Aesthetics from 2010 until 2013.
-Other memberships include: the British Society of Aesthetics, the American Society for Aesthetics, and the European Society for Aesthetics.
+He is presently a Trustee of the British Society of Aesthetics and Co-Chair of the BSA Annual Meeting at Oxford University.

 Hans Maes is interested to work with research students on topics in aesthetics and the philosophy of art and welcomes applications for postgraduate study under his supervision.
 He is particularly (but not exclusively) interested in research projects on: